How To Form A Corporation In California

 In Person: Check, money order, Visa or MasterCard

 Processing times are variable.
-In-person filings are prioritized over mailed filings, but there is no guaranteed processing time unless you pay for expediting.
+In-person filings are prioritized over other filings, but there is no guaranteed processing time unless you pay for expediting.

-Or, you can skip this process and let us complete and submit your Articles of Incorporation—and much more!
+Or, you can skip this process and let us complete and submit your Articles of Incorporation, Initial Statement of Information—and much more!

 Our Formation Services